7 Steps To Begin Your Voice Over Career

 – DC

-IT ALL STARTS WITH YOUR VOICE
+VOICE OVER: IT ALL STARTS WITH YOUR VOICE

-If you have ever been told that you have a great voice, then you may have thought of making use of that great voice in a professional way – as a singer, announcer or as a voiceover talent.
+If you have ever been told that you have a great voice, then you may have thought of making use of that great voice in a professional way – as a singer, announcer or as a voice over talent.
 Voiceover, or adding your voice to advertisements and recorded messages, can be a very lucrative field for a trained talent.

 In the commercial world all kinds of voices are needed: low voices, whiny voices, gravelly voices, flat voices and even average voices.
 So, even if you don’t have a classic “good voice” you can enter the field if you have determination.